BIRDRED/ScorpionGL/README.md

-# Scorpion GL -  Web platform to manage Branches :moneybag:
+# Scorpion GL -  Scorpion Graphics with OpenGL

 **SCORPION GL** is a tool that uses **C++** using the **OpenGL** framework to draw a scorpion as requested in the computer graphics bachelor's degree in computer science at UERJ.